GUATEMALA

 Adventure

 You’ll hike to Laguna Chicabal, a crater lake nestled within a dormant volcano, as you journey through a stretch of Central American wilderness.
 Zipline with your new friends against the backdrop of the region’s lush, mountainous landscape.
 For a taste of city life, you’ll venture to the small city of Antigua, a colonial gem known for its stunning architecture, colorful alleys, and cobblestone streets.
-As part of a weekend excursion, you’ll spend a night at sacred Lake Atitlán and visit the vibrant Chichicastenango market, the largest Maya craft market in the world.
+You’ll also venture to Lake Atitlán for an overnight stay, the sacred lake of the Mayans and one of the most beautiful lakes in the world.

 Lodging & Meals